 all liquid flux residues will attract and retain dust.
 So regardless of which flux was used here, its existence isn't helping matters.

 You don't need to look very close to see the bead of melted and resolidified copper in the following two photos.

 Using 99% isopropyl alcohol, cotton buds and a fibreglass pen, the area was cleaned to allow inspection of the surface below.

 Luckily the carbonisation of the PCB is only on the surface, so simply routing around the burnt patch should be sufficient.

 The effect of this fault is illustrated in the updated schematic below.

 The traces were cut back using a scalpel to give clearance around the burnt area and cleaning was performed again.

 Using some MG Chemicals No Clean flux

-and 0.2 mm diameter enameled copper wire, the two broken traces were repaired.
+and 0.2 mm diameter enamelled copper wire, the two broken traces were repaired.

-mechanical interferenace from the corner of the yellow capacitor mounted above.
+mechanical interference from the corner of the yellow capacitor mounted above.